ntop/nDPI/README.md

 On Debian/Ubuntu systems do:
 - sudo apt-get install build-essential git bison flex libpcap-dev libtool libtool-bin autoconf pkg-config automake autogen libjson-c-dev libnuma-dev libgcrypt20-dev libpcre2-dev

+FreeBSD
+- sudo pkg install gcc git autoconf automake libtool devel/pkgconf json-c gmake

+Remember to use gmake and not make on FreeBSD

 ### How To Add A New Protocol Dissector